FernandezKA/J1708/README.md

 If the calculated CRC value does not match the received one, then the packet will be output in the format 0xFF+MID+Data+calc.
 CRC

-Sending a packet to the J1708 bus:
+Sending a packet to the J1708 bus

 To send data to J1708, you need to send a packet via RS232 in the following format